esfx/esfx/packages/async-barrier/README.md

 # `@esfx/async-barrier`

-The `@esfx/async-barrier` package provides the `Barrier` class, an async coordination primitive.
+The `@esfx/async-barrier` package provides the `AsyncBarrier` class, an async coordination primitive.

 # Overview